scindex/scindex/scindex.md

 ### Section: I02 - Non-Graphical Human Interfaces
 _Interfaces that allow human interaction without a graphical display, such as command-line, voice, or haptic feedback._

+- **I0200**: Non-Graphical Human Interfaces Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Non-Graphical Human Interfaces section.

 - **I0210**: Command Line Interfaces (CLI)
   - *Description*: Text-based interfaces used to run programs, manage computer files, and interact with the system.